Wakefield (film)

-Wakefield is a 2016 American comedy-drama film written and directed by Robin Swicord and starring Bryan Cranston and Jennifer Garner.
-It is based on the short story of the same name by E. L. Doctorow, which was in turn inspired by the 1835 story of the same title by Nathaniel Hawthorne.
+Wakefield is a 2016 American drama film written and directed by Robin Swicord and starring Bryan Cranston and Jennifer Garner.
+It is based on the 2008 short story of the same name by E. L. Doctorow published in The New Yorker, which was in turn inspired by the 1835 story of the same title by Nathaniel Hawthorne.

 The film had its world premiere at the Telluride Film Festival on September 2, 2016 and was released in the United States on May 19, 2017.

 Plot

 Howard Wakefield, a successful attorney in New York City, is unhappy in his marriage of fifteen years to Diana, a beautiful art curator and former dancer.
 They used flirtation with other people to add excitement to their sex life, but Diana soon begins to resent it.
 One night, Howard returns home late from his commute, which has been disrupted and delayed by a widespread power outage, and is distracted by a raccoon he sees entering his garage, which is detached from the house.
 He chases the raccoon into the garage's attic and realizes he has a perfect view into his house, where his wife and two daughters, Taylor and Giselle, are eating dinner.
 He ignores calls from his wife and is amused at her clear annoyance, but is insulted when she angrily throws his plate of dinner away instead of saving it for him.
 To avoid a fight, he decides to wait a bit to go into the house, but he ends up falling asleep.

 The next morning, Howard realizes Diana will never believe his story of spending the night in the garage and will insist he was having an affair, so he plans to wait for her to leave for work before going in.
 Instead, he is shocked when, after finding his car still in the garage, she calls the police to report him missing.
 Howard feels bad when he sees Diana cry, but before he can go inside, his overbearing mother-in-law, Babs, shows up to comfort her.
 Babs and Diana appear to argue about his absence, with Diana showing her mother there is no evidence he has taken any money to run off.
 Howard finally goes inside to shower after Diana leaves for work, planning to just deal with the fallout of his absence, before he starts resenting the idea that she is carrying on with her routine after his disappearance.
 He realizes that his disappearance is probably a relief to her, believing that she probably thinks that she married the wrong man.
 He cleans up any evidence that he was at the house, grabs some food from the pantry and returns to the garage.